fluencelabs/cli/CONTRIBUTING.md

 ## Guidelines for contributors

 -   CLI uses `yarn` as a package manager.
 To install yarn you need Node.js 18 installed and then run `corepack enable`.
-Then you do `yarn install` to install all the dependencies and you need to also do `yarn before-build` before moving any further
+Then you run `yarn` to install all the dependencies and you need to also run `yarn before-build` before moving any further
 -   **First** commit in your PR or PR title must use [Conventional Commits](https://www.conventionalcommits.org/) (optionally end your commit message with: `[fixes DXJ-000 DXJ-001]`.
 Where `DXJ-000` and `DXJ-001` are ids of the Linear issues that you were working on)
 -   To use Fluence CLI in the development mode, run: `./bin/dev.js` (types are not checked in development mode because it's faster and more convenient to work with.
 Use typechecking provided by your IDE during development)
 -   To use Fluence CLI in the production mode, run `yarn build` first, then run: `./bin/run.js`.
 If you want to make sure you are running the actual package the users will use, do `yarn pack-*` command for your platform and architecture (this is used for tests as well)